ouxianghui/signal-slot-cpp/README.md

 ### Dependence
 sigslot: https://github.com/palacaze/sigslot

-core: The source code for the task queue comes from webrtc and rename the namespace
+core: The source code for the task queue comes from webrtc, and the namespace has been renamed